MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 ---
 title: Healthcare Industry Accelerator | Microsoft Docs
-description: The Dynamics 365 Health Accelerator allows you to develop healthcare solutions with extensions to the Common Data Model and built-in forms and views.
+description: The Dynamics 365 Healthcare Accelerator allows you to develop healthcare solutions with extensions to the Common Data Model and built-in forms and views.
 author: TheresaPalmer
 ms.service: powerapps
 ms.reviewer: anneta